ndecavel/HR-analytics/README.md

 # Evaluation Metrics <a id='metrics'></a>
 __________
 I decided to use a **weighted f1 score** as my metric since my data is imbalanced.
-In addition, it is equally important for a business, who cares about this research question, to correctly predict those looking for work (Precision) while maintaining a high Recall Rate (we aren't missing potential job-seeking individuals).
+It is equally important for this business to correctly predict those looking for work (Precision) while maintaining a high Recall Rate (we aren't missing potential job-seeking individuals).
 This priority is due to a focus on resource allocation.
 If a business wants to reach out to individuals that are currently looking for jobs, we want to use a model that efficiently allocates their resources (recruiters) by avoiding reaching out to False Positives and making sure we don't miss any True Positives.

 ________
 # RandomizedSearchCV Results: